ultimateshadsform/Anycubic-Kobra-2-Series-Tools/README.md

 6. Replace the `swupdate_public.pem` in the printer with the one in the `RESOURCES` directory or create your own.
 7. Upload the firmware files to the printer as usual.

+Default password for the firmware is `toor` but it can be changed in the `shadow` file.

 ### Notes

 This repository is a work in progress and may contain bugs or may not work as expected any pull requests are welcome.